 According to Council Bill 22-0944, “sports wagering” means accepting wagers on sporting events, a portion of a sporting event, or an individual’s performance statistics in a sporting event.
 Sports wagering includes in-person bets and betting through websites or on mobile devices.
 Sports gambling does not include any fantasy or simulated game or contest.

-How to get a license to conduct sports wagering
+How do I get a Washington, D.C. sports wagering license?

 - Applicant’s name and mailing address as well as the business location

 - Report on personal and business financial activities